ProEnergyVIP/Cortex/WHITEBOARD_ROUTING_CHANGES.md

-# Shared Context Integration in Message Routing
+# Whiteboard Integration in Message Routing

 ## Overview

-The coordinator-to-worker message routing has been augmented with shared context capabilities.
-Workers now receive relevant context before execution and automatically log their findings after completion.
+The coordinator-to-worker message routing has been augmented with Whiteboard capabilities.
+Workers now receive relevant team context before execution and automatically log their findings after completion.

 ## Changes Made